pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 We recommend that you split the code that is responsible for handling the protocol specific things - for example an AWS lambda handler and the AWS SNS input body - and the piece of code that actually handles the payload.

-You're probably familiar with layered architectures such as Ports and Adaptors (also referred to as a Hexagonal architecture).
+You're probably familiar with layered architectures such as Ports and Adapters (also referred to as a Hexagonal architecture).
 Following a modular architecture will allow you to do this much more easily:

 ![Ports and Adapters architecture](/img/ports-and-adapters.png)